 Most bicycles ordered online come 85-95% assembled!

-Make sure the box is empty of any small parts and then keep it to the side with all of the protective packaging in case you need to return it.
+Make sure the box is empty of small parts, and then keep it to the side with all the protective packaging in case you need to return it.

 Make sure you have the bike’s user manual and your tools ready before assembly starts.
 Some manufacturers supply the tools needed for assembly.
 Otherwise, the tools required can vary depending on how much assembly needs to be done.
 The most common tools include: